paulchen/docker-munin-mongodb/README.md

 When running the image, make sure to connect port `27017` to your running MongoDB and to expose port `4949`.

-As this image was created having instances of MongoDB and [Rocket.Chat](https://rocket.chat/) in mind that are run via Docker (see <https://docs.rocket.chat/installing-and-updating/docker-containers/systemd>), the command to run the image might look like this:
+As this image was created having instances of MongoDB and [Rocket.Chat](https://rocket.chat/) in mind that are run via Docker (see <https://docs.rocket.chat/installing-and-updating/docker-containers/systemd>), the command to run the image might look like this (which will wire port `4949` from the image to port `4950` on the host):

 `docker run --name docker-munin-mongodb --link mongo:mongo --net=rocketchat_default -p 127.0.0.1:4950:4949 -p [::1]:4950:4949 paulchen/docker-munin-mongodb:latest`